bozman2021/boztunnel_v2/README.md

 **Create a Tunnel and DNS Routes**

-Create a tunnel and DNS routes for the services. cloudflared tunnel create returns a tunnel id.
-Please note it as you will need it later.
-This assumes, you keep the data directory at the default location which is ./data in the project directory.
-If you want to change location of the data directory, you need to create the directory structure and adjust the path accordingly.
+Create a tunnel and DNS routes for the services. cloudflared tunnel create returns a ``tunnel id``. <br>``Please note it as you will need it later.`` <br>This assumes, you keep the data directory at the default location which is ./data in the project directory. <br>If you want to change location of the data directory, you need to create the directory structure and adjust the path accordingly.

 macOS and Linux:
 ````